 Although the general principles enshrined in the rules can be expected to endure for many years the detail associated with them may well change quite rapidly as customs and technology develop.
 The Executive Committee provides this interpretation and direction by means of Guidance papers which should be consulted alongside the rules whenever questions arise.
-There are currently two Guidance papers.
+There are currently three Guidance papers.

 The Rules are set out below (download here) and the Guidance papers can be accessed via the links in the sub-menu.